The Preacher (Horace Silver song)

-"The Preacher" is a composition by Horace Silver.
+"The Preacher" is a composition by jazz pianist Horace Silver.
 The original version was recorded by Silver's quintet on February 6, 1955.
 It was soon covered by other musicians, including with lyrics added by Babs Gonzales.
 It has become a jazz standard.

 Composition

 "The Preacher" is based on the chords of "Show Me the Way to Go Home", which Silver often used to end his concerts.
 He wrote it in the Arlington Hotel on Twenty-Fifth Street in New York City, where he lived for four years from 1954.